bec-archer/SR80-Manuals/user-manual.md

 **Reopening an item:** If a closed item needs to come back through the shop (a customer returns, something wasn't right), an admin can tap **Reopen Item** on that item's card.
 After confirming, the item moves back to **Complete** status and becomes actionable again — the front counter will see it in the active board and can close it again once the customer's situation is resolved.

+**Legacy auto-closed Totaled items:** Older versions of the app auto-closed Totaled items the moment you tapped Customer Contacted.
+If you have older jobs in the Closed bucket that were really still awaiting customer settlement, an admin can tap **Reopen Item** on them — the system recognizes those came from the Totaled path and routes them back to **Totaled** (not Complete), preserving the original customer-contact log.
+The job pops back onto the active board with the gray **Close** button already visible so you can settle and close them when the customer comes in.

 **Reopening an entire work order:** If a whole job was closed by mistake, an admin can long-press the job card (from the Closed section on the Job Board, or from the customer's job history in the Customers view) and tap **Reopen Work Order**.
 An optional reason field appears — fill it in or leave it blank, then confirm.
 Every item on the job moves back to Complete status, the job reappears on the active board on all devices, and the reason (if entered) is logged in the audit trail.
 The original closure date and who closed it are preserved — reopening doesn't erase history, it just picks up where things left off.

 ### Creating a New Work Order